George Newton (Virginia politician)

 George Newton was an American politician who served as a member of the Virginia House of Burgesses.
-Newton was educated in England before moving to Norfolk County where he served as high sherrif and as justice.
+Newton was educated in England before moving to Norfolk County where he served as high sheriff and as justice.
 In 1710, he was elected a member of the House of Burgesses representing Norfolk County.
 On Nov 18, 1736, he was selected to replace Samuel Boush as mayor of Norfolk, Virginia after Broush's death in office; he served until June 1736.
 On June 24, 1742, he again served as Mayor of Norfolk serving one term until June 1743.